carmen18-06/hello-world/readme.txt

 Hello!!
-Today is sunday 3th November, is rainy and cold outside. im a trying to understand how to write commands in the terminal.. uhm!!
+Today is sunday 3th November, is rainy and cold outside.
+Im a trying to understand how to write commands in the terminal.. uhm!!
+Another try..